 PHP modules are extensions that can greatly extend the core functionality of PHP.
-These modules are compiled libraries that can help you utilize different methods to connect to other services without the need to rewrite these methods yourself each time you’d like to use them.
-By enabling these modules your php code can have the capability and adaptable to seamlessly interact with other services such as MySQL.
+These modules are compiled libraries that can help you utilize different methods to connect to other services without the need to rewrite these methods yourself each time you'd like to use them.
+By enabling these modules, your PHP code can have the capability and adaptability to interact with other services such as MySQL seamlessly.
 The focus of this article is to help show you how to install PHP modules quickly and easily.
-This article implies that you have already installed PHP on your Ubuntu 14.04 server, however if you have not yet done so please review the following article: How to install PHP (Ubuntu 14.04).
+This article implies that you have already installed PHP on your Ubuntu 14.04 server.
+However, please review the following article: How to install PHP (Ubuntu 14.04) if you have not yet done so.

-To install software in Ubuntu you’d generally use apt-get followed by the install option and finally the package name, so the full command would be something like apt-get install <package-name>.
-Installing PHP modules is pretty much the same process, but what if you weren’t sure what PHP modules are available?
-Simple, you’d use the apt-cache search command.
-For example, to search for PHP 5 modules, you’d use:
+To install the software in Ubuntu, you'd generally use apt-get followed by the install option and finally the package name so that the full command would be something like apt-get install.
+Installing PHP modules is pretty much the same process, but what if you weren't sure what PHP modules are available?
+Simple, you'd use the apt-cache search command.
+For example, to search for PHP 5 modules, you'd use:

 apt-cache search php5-